AbhiXverse/Solidity-journey/Ethereum 101.md

     -  Now secured by staking in PoS
 - Software Implementations
     -  Go-Ethereum (Geth) - Most widely used
-    -  OpenEthereum - Deprecated, transitioning to Erigon
+    -  OpenEthereum - Deprecated, transitioning to Erigon (formerly Turbo-geth)
+    - Other clients: Nethermind, Erigon, Turbo-geth
+-